htammen/cap-mtx-ext-sample/README.md

 #### Running on BTP

-To run the app on BTP you just have to create a subaccount and create a subscription for the app **Basic CAP app (multitenancy) - app1**.
+To run the app on BTP you just have to create a subaccount and create a subscription for the app **Basic CAP app (multitenancy) - app-mtx**.

 The tenant route for your subaccount tenant should have been created automatically during the subscription process.
 If it is not available please create it in your provider subaccount manually.